osum4est/django-socksync/README.md

   "func": "get",
   "type": "list",
   "name": "...",
-  "id": "..."  // Optional, use if you just want one item in a list.
+  "page": "...",             // Optional, if not provided the first page will be sent (zero-indexed) "page_size": "...",        // Optional, if not provided the owner will use their max page size "id": "..."                // Optional, use if you just want one item in a list.
 A set func will be returned }
 ```